 For now, Marc-Olivier Laurent, a 19-year veteran of the bank who runs the private equity unit, is Alexandre’s boss.
 The two helped raise a €600 million fund in 2010 called Five Arrows Principal Investments, after the five sons of Mayer Amschel Rothschild, who sent them across Europe to set up banking activities in the 18th century.
 Alexandre is Rothschild’s great-great-great-great-grandson.

 David is noncommittal on his own retirement plan.
 “I’m in good health and active at 69,” he says.
 “As soon as I feel I am declining, I don’t want to fall into a trap of wandering the halls where people are saying, ‘I wish he’d leave.’
 Some days I say I’ll retire in seven years, other days three.
 Suffice to say, I won’t hang around longer than reasonable.”

 Alexandre, who is married to Olivia Bordeaux-Groult and has three sisters, is the only family member with an operational role at the bank.
 His youth can be an asset.
-Using his friendship with John Elkann, 36, an heir to the Agnelli family of Italy, Alexandre got the family, which controls the Fiat (FI) carmaking empire, to invest in Paris Orléans.
+Using his friendship with John Elkann, 36, an heir to the Agnelli family of Italy, Alexandre got the family, which controls the Fiat (FI:IM) carmaking empire, to invest in Paris Orléans.
 When talking about succession, Alexandre is careful to state that his ascension would happen only with the backing of the bank’s top managers.
 “The last thing I want to do,” he says, “is impose myself as a leader and CEO just because I carry the name.”